-As we move towards the new year it’s natural to reflect on things, make plans, think about achievements and goals.
+As we move into 2020 it’s natural to reflect on things, make plans, think about achievements and goals.
 When you think about it logically, 1 January is just another day, actually this kind of process could take place just as easily at any other time of year.

 But there is no getting away from the fact that many people have these thoughts in January.
 We reflect on the past year, often have some time away from work over the Christmas period, and consider the year ahead.